Topics

 Diagnosing pemphigus

-Once a sample has been taken, your vet will look for cells present, which indicate an autoimmune response.
+Once a sample is collected, it’s sent to a specialist for review.
+The specialist will look for cells present, which indicate an autoimmune response.
 These cells are called acantholytic keratinocytes, and they are often surrounded by neutrophils.
 Blood tests can also show antibodies in the bloodstream.

-You should think about any incidents which may have triggered the onset of pemphigus.
+You should think about any incidents that may have triggered the onset of pemphigus.
 For example, have you used any new products on your dog?
 Has his diet changed?
-Have you been walking somewhere with lots of different plants, that could have caused a reaction?
+Have you and your dog been walking in new and unfamiliar places?

-Your vet may also check for secondary infections if your dog has been behaving lethargic.
+Your vet wil likely check for secondary infections, especially if your dog has been behaving lethargic.

 Cost of diagnosis

-Diagnosis can cost from $300 to $1,000.
+Diagnosis can cost from $300 to $1,000, depending on testing and if you need a specialist.
 Multiple diagnostic methods may be used, which will inflate the price.
 However, only your vet can diagnose pemphigus.

 Clinical signs and symptoms of pemphigus